AkshatSh/DPD/docs/blog_5.md

 To overcome this instead we take all our positive words, and sample our negative words to create a training set.
 Where `w_i` has an embedding vector `e_i` and an associated label `l_i`, where `l_i = 1` if `w_i` is positive and `l_i = 0` if `w_i` is negative.
 We then create a training set where the input is `e_i` and the output is `l_i`, and train a logistic regression model.

-Once our logisitc regression model is trained, we run the model over all the words in the glove embedding space, and conver this to a ranked list of similar words as `(word, prob)` where prob is the probability that the word belongs to the positive class.
+Once our logisitc regression model is trained, we run the model over all the words in the GloVe embedding space, and conver this to a ranked list of similar words as `(word, prob)` where prob is the probability that the word belongs to the positive class.

 *This is all implemented using `Sklearn` [2 Pedregosa et al. 2011]*